leixiaofeng-astar/eye_rasabot/data/nlu.md

 - What happens in diabetic retinopathy that causes me to lose my sight?

 ## intent: diabeticretinopathy-treatment_general-retina
-- Can the development of diabetic retinopathy be prevented?
+- Can diabetic retinopathy be prevented?
-- How can I avoid getting diabetic eye disease?
+- How can I avoid diabetic retinopathy?
-- What can I do to prevent my eyes from getting diabetic eye disease?
+- What must I do to decrease my chance of developing diabetic retinopathy?
-- Can diabetic eye disease be prevented?
+- What else must I do to prevent diabetic retinopathy?
-- Is diabetic eye disease avoidable?
+- Does other medical conditions increase my risk of diabetic retinopathy?
-- What can prevent diabetic eye disease?
+- How can I slow down the development of diabetic retinopathy?
-- What should I do to lower my risk of diabetic eye disease?
+- How can I prevent vision loss from diabetic retinopathy?
-- How do I reduce my risk of diabetic eye disease?
+- What else must I do to avoid diabetic retinopathy?
-- Is diabetic eye disease preventable?
+- I have other medical conditions, how can I prevent myself from developing diabetic retinopathy?
-- Is it possible to avoid developing diabetic eye disease?
+- Will smoking increase my risk of diabetic retinopathy?
-- What are the methods to prevent diabetic eye disease developing?
+- Will exercise help me to avoid diabetic retinopathy?

 ## intent: diabeticretinopathy-diagnosis_investigations-retina
 - How is diabetic retinopathy diagnosed?